superhero1/ffritz/README-APP.md

 Restart services without box reboot
 -----------------------------------
-If you do nott want to restart the box after installing a new image:
+If you do not want to restart the box after installing a new image:
 - Stop all ffritz services:

 	/usr/local/etc/ffshutdown